Sandcut Beach – A Local Treasure

 Sandcut Beach, between French Beach Provincial Park and Jordan River, British Columbia, is approximately 1.5 hours drive from Victoria via Highway 14.
 A small parking lot and information kiosk mark the trailhead.

-If you travel to Sandcut Beach from Victoria, consider a stop at the Stick in the Mud coffee house in Sooke, a small town about 30 minutes from Victoria.
+When you travel to Sandcut Beach from Victoria, consider a stop at the Stick in the Mud coffee house in Sooke, a small town about 30 minutes from Victoria.
 The Stick in the Mud is an exceptional boutique coffee house, and they roast their coffee beans.

 After visiting Sandcut Beach, you may want to continue a few km further north to the village of Jordan River.
 The Cold Shoulder Cafe, popular with the local surfer crowd, is a perfect spot to refuel and warm up by the outdoor fire.